outeredge/dredger/README.md

 Commands:

-  build		- Build the dredger image run		- Run at http://{curdir}.localhost bash		- Enter running container with bash status	- Show the status of running container
+  build		- Build the docker image run		- Run at http://{curdir}.localhost bash		- Enter running container with bash status	- Show the status of running container